 What are some of the opportunities for growth and mentorship that you have seen?

 Personally I have been taking the NASA Safety Center Safety and Mission Assurance Quality Engineer Level 1 courses and hope to move on the Level 2 in 2021.
 I am previously certified in Occupational Safety Level 1 & 2.

 I try to be a mentor and role model for my direct report, in not only Quality and Safety, but in the culture of NASA and ROC, including having her attend some upper level meetings and work on higher level projects with me so she gets a better understanding of management.
 The PM has allowed me to be a part of reviewing contracts for quality, that do not present a conflict of interest, along with the previous ROC QA Manager to learn what to look for as far as quality in a new proposal or what should be added to ensure quality.
 This has given the previous QA Manager an opportunity to mentor me as he is able.

 What are some of the things you look forward to most in your job?

-Talking with folks during audits that I don't normally see or interface with day-to-day.
-Having been at NASA Wallops for over 20 years, 80% of the ROC team I have worked with in some capacity in the past and I like to catch up.
-I also like to introduce new processes that can make tasks easier, especially when they are well received by PMO, such as the newsletter.
+I look forward to talking with folks during audits, whom I don't normally see or interface with on a day-to-day basis.
+Having been at NASA Wallops for over 20 years, I have worked with 80% of the ROC team in some capacity in the past and we like to catch up.
+Another thing I enjoy is introducing new processes that make tasks easier, especially when they are well received by the PMO, such as the newsletter.

 What is an example of a hard problem or project you've had to solve?

 Nothing really.
-Quality is pretty black and white, you either conform or you don't.
-I have worked issues with others to assist them in resolution, but nothing directly relating to Quality.
+Quality is pretty black and white, because you either conform or you don't.
+I have worked on issues with others to assist them in resolution, but nothing directly relating to Quality.

 Why did you choose to work at Relative Dynamics?